 Closing Remarks on Being Laid Off and Your Comments

 No doubt, you will have some emotional rants here in response to this.
 Bring it on.
 I want to hear them and I want to help you without sugarcoating the disgusting reality of it all but before closing this post and turning over to you, I want to give you an embrace.
 Layoffs plain suck but you will get back on your feet, you know?

-It may be hard to see it now, it always is when challenges pop up, so know this: I believe in you.
+It may be hard to see it now, it always is when challenges pop up as you learn how to deal with being laid off so know this: I believe in you.
 I have full faith in you.
 And I can’t wait to see how you turn this little blip along the way into a massive opportunity for growth, learning and winning.